NBA Rumors: L.A. Lakers Could Offer Kuzma, McGee, And Caldwell-Pope For Bradley Beal, ‘Sportskeeda’ Suggests

 Since the 2019 NBA offseason started, the Washington Wizards have been informing everyone in the league that they have no intention of trading All-Star shooting guard Bradley Beal.
 The Wizards tried to address the rumors surrounding Beal by offering him a three-year, $111 million massive contract extension.
 Unfortunately for the Wizards, Beal decided to take some time to decide whether he will sign the contract extension or not, hinting at the possibility that he could soon follow the footsteps of other NBA superstars and demand a trade from Washington.

-Without a clear path to title contention, the Wizards are better off trading Bradley for trade assets that could help them speed up the rebuilding process instead of trying to stay competitive and continue being a mediocre team in the league.
+Without a clear path to title contention, the Wizards are better off trading Bradley Beal for trade assets that could help them speed up the rebuilding process instead of trying to stay competitive and continue being a mediocre team in the league.
 According to Sportskeeda, one of the NBA teams who could express strong interest in acquiring Beal before the 2020 February NBA trade deadline is the Los Angeles Lakers.

 “After missing out on Leonard, the Lakers proceeded to fill out their roster with several veteran role players, although Frank Vogel’s team are still missing an elite guard.
 Evidently, a player of Beal’s qualities would be of interest to the Lakers, and the 26-year-old would fit seamlessly alongside James and Anthony.
 A trade would be tough to complete due to LA’s lack of cap space, and the likes of JaVale McGee, Kyle Kuzma, and Kentavious Caldwell-Pope would need to be included in any deal.
 Yet, Beal would present the Lakers with a true third star, and one that could shift the balance of power in the West.”